mattpocock/ts-reset/readme.md

 # `ts-reset`

 TypeScript's built-in typings are not perfect. `ts-reset` makes them better.
+Inteded for [use in applications, not libraries](#use-ts-reset-in-applications-not-libraries).

 **Without `ts-reset`**: